deeppavlov/DeepPavlov/docs/features/models/kbqa.rst

 BERT entity detection model for extraction of entity substrings from the questions.

 Substring extracted by the entity detection model is used for entity linking.
-Entity linking preforms matching the substring with one of the Wikidata entities.
+Entity linking performs matching the substring with one of the Wikidata entities.
 Matching is based on Levenshtein distance between the substring and an entity title.
 The result of the matching procedure is a set of candidate entities.
 The reset is search of the entity among this set with one of the top-k relations predicted by classification model.